peterjpierce/stampede/README.md

 ### Step 3: Configure Stampede

+Edit Stampede's ```etc/site.env``` as needed to setup your preferred environment.
+The example shows version-specific settings for PostgreSQL and Oracle.
+(You may need to tweak ```etc/app.env``` if you introduce other settings.)

 Edit Stampede's ```etc/instances.yml``` for each instance you will be running.
-An example is provided, that looks like this:
+Two examples are provided (one for Django, one for Flask), that look like this:

 ```
-100:
+'100':
-  app_basedir: /home/peter/git/webfiles
+  app_basedir: /opt/truenorth/wsgi_apps/stocks-web/
-  app_gunicorn_spec: 'webfiles:app'
+  app_gunicorn_spec: 'stocksweb.stocksweb.wsgi' # Django example
-  gunicorn_binary: /home/peter/pyenv/webfiles/bin/gunicorn
+  gunicorn_binary: /opt/truenorth/wsgi_apps/stocks-web/env/bin/gunicorn
 ```

 The minimal configuration requires just these three settings per Gunicorn server.
 (Note that by installing gunicorn in your app's virtual env, your gunicorn_binary setting can be used to infer and activate the correct environment).
 For now, please use three-digit instance numbers.